 Maybe they’ve got a ton of environmental films they want to see on Netflix (which even has the Minimalism documentary, appropriately enough!), or want to get caught up on some eco reading (er, listening) via Amazon’s Audible on their drive to work, the possibilities here are literally virtually endless.

 7. A HANDBAG FOR ALL THE ESSENTIALS

-While many great eco friendly purses exist, they’re often a bit loud rather than low-key.
+While many great eco friendly handbags and purses exist, they’re often a bit loud rather than low-key.

 Made from an apple leather outer and recycled ocean plastic inner lining, these modern PETA-approved bags would suit minimalists and animal lovers alike.

 For something a bit more sophisticated, trading out pastels for autumn neutrals, Elvis & Kresse has it in the bag.
 A certified B Corp and Social Enterprise Business for Good, there are all shapes and sizes to choose from.

 They’re made from “story laden materials of incredible character”.